end snore stop snoring anti snoring device

 During sleep, muscles and soft tissues in the throat and mouth relax, shrinking the airway.
 This increases the velocity of airflow during breathing.
 As the velocity of required air is increased, soft tissues like the soft palate and uvula vibrate.
 The vibrations of these tissues result in "noisy breathing" or snoring.

-Silent Nite sl is a custom-fabricated dental device that moves the lower jaw into a forward position, increasing space in the airway tube and reducing air velocity and soft tissue vibration.
+Silent Nite is a custom-fabricated dental device that moves the lower jaw into a forward position, increasing space in the airway tube, and thus reducing air velocity and the soft-tissue vibrations that cause snoring.
+This jaw-forward position also prevents the airway from collapsing, decreasing the likelihood of a sleep apnea event.
 Special connectors are attached to transparent flexible upper and lower forms.
 The forms are custom laminated with heat and pressure to the dentist's model of the mouth.
 The fit is excellent and comfortable, permitting small movements of the jaw (TMJ) and allowing uninhibited oral breathing.